lightningrodlabs/where/ui/stories/index.stories.md

 Please note that this custom element needs to be installed together with all the other elements of the `CalendarEventsModule`.
 Go to [https://github.com/holochain-open-dev/calendar-events-module](https://github.com/holochain-open-dev/calendar-events-module) for installation instructions.

-After having installed the `CalendarEventsModule`, just add the element to your html:
+After having installed the `WhereControlloer`, just add the element to your html:

 ```html
 <body>